-What is a Tax Expenditure?
+What are Tax Expenditure and Why Measure Them?

-When a state agency has a program to accomplish a goal, such as upgrading the pavement on state highways, the program has a direct cost to taxpayers - the taxes they must pay to finance the program.
+When a state agency has a program to accomplish a goal, such as upgrading the pavement on state highways, the program has a direct cost to taxpayers through the taxes paid to finance the program.
 The program's budget spells out how much the program will cost and how the money will be spent.